ANXIETY & AGITATION

 EEG: An Objective Metric in Both Clinical and Preclinical Studies

-So far, measuring anxiety has been challenging because it leaves patients unable to express their feelings or clarify their thoughts.
-This is where EEG can help, providing a new metric that does not require patients to speak or communicate during a panic attack.
+So far, anxiety has been challenging to measure because it often leaves patients unable to express their feelings or clarify their thoughts.
+EEG, by providing a new metric that does not require patients to speak or communicate during a panic attack, can be of significant help.

 Key Features of the Yohimbine Model

-SynapCell’s yohimbine model includes not only the EEG biomarker but also locomotor activity, which serves as a complementary readout.
-This can also act as an indirect marker of sedation, providing insight into the animals’ mobility under the influence of the drug.
+SynapCell’s yohimbine model includes assessment not only of the EEG biomarker but also of locomotor activity, which serves as a complementary readout.
+Locomotor activity can also act as an indirect marker of sedation, providing insight into the animals’ mobility under the influence of the drug.

-This scientific design is adaptable to different compound pharmacodynamics, as the protocol can be initiated at various times after the test compound’s injection to target the optimal time window when the asset is most effective.
+The scientific design can be adapted to make it compatible with distinct compound pharmacodynamics, for example initiating the protocol at various times after the test compound’s injection to target the optimal time window when the candidate compound is most effective.

-Additionally, depending on the therapeutic strategy (rescue or prevention), yohimbine administration can be performed concurrently with, before or after the candidate compound.
+Additionally, depending on the therapeutic strategy (rescue or prevention), yohimbine can be administrated concurrently with, before or after the candidate compound.

 Drug Discovery Assays with the Yohimbine Model

-SynapCell’s yohimbine model is compatible with a crossover (or Latin square) design.
-This setup provides an efficient method for screening compounds, as it reduces the total number of animals required and enhances statistical power by ensuring that all animals are exposed to all conditions.
+SynapCell’s yohimbine model is compatible with crossover (or Latin square) study designs.
+This setup provides an efficient method to screen compounds, as it reduces the total number of animals required and enhances statistical power by ensuring that all animals are exposed to all conditions.

-If a candidate compound shows promise after an initial crossover study, or if you want to directly fine-tune the dose-range efficacy of a specific compound, you can leverage the crossover design to identify the optimal dose.
-This approach is further supported by strong and robust statistical analysis.
+If a candidate compound shows promise during an initial crossover study, or if you want to directly fine-tune the dose-range efficacy of a specific compound, you can leverage the crossover design to identify the optimal dose.
+This approach is further supported by robust statistical analysis.

 Powered by Cue®, SynapCell's Predictive In Vivo EEG Platform